igematberkeley/igem-at-berkeley-web/content/finance-join-our-team/_index.md

 > If you’re interested in joining our team and have more questions, please contact us at <directors@igem.berkeley.edu>.
 >
 > To contact the Directors of Finance, email:
-* Christina Lee: <jihyunlee224@berkeley.edu>
 * Samhita Nittala: <nittalas1189@berkeley.edu>
+* Shreya Jariwala: <shreyj7@berkeley.edu>

 &nbsp;

-> Our Finance Team is **not recruiting for the Spring 2023 semester**.
-If you're interested in joining, please check back in the fall.
+> Our Finance Team is recruiting for the Fall 2023 semester!
+If you're interested in joining, please fill out [our interest form](https://forms.gle/3RQnYWHCahCg6ms58).